JohnReeves/bcs-ciphers/more-ciphers.md

 This alphabetic test is not particularly random.

-See if you can use the JavaScript `math.random` to make a really random alphabet.
+See if you can use the JavaScript `Math.random` to make a really random alphabet.

 ii) translating your message